Rfluegel1/personal-finance-web-app/README.md

 ## Description

 This project is a clone of the Credit Karma net worth page.
-It has user management, automated testing, CI/CD, and the net worth view.
+It has user management, automated testing, CI/CD, and the net worth view integrated with Plaid.

 See it live here https://personal-finance-web-app.fly.dev/